haesleinhuepf/git-bob/readme.md

 * When changing multiple files, it may introduce conflicts between the files, as it does not know about the content of the other files.
 * It has only limited logic to control who is allowed to trigger it.
   If you are a repository member, you can trigger it.
+We acknowledge the financial support by the Federal Ministry of Education and Research of Germany and by Sächsische Staatsministerium für Wissenschaft, Kultur und Tourismus in the programme Center of Excellence for AI-research „Center for Scalable Data Analytics and Artificial Intelligence Dresden/Leipzig", project identification number: ScaDS.AI
   If others send a pull-request, a repository member must allow the action to run manually.
 * `git-bob` is incompatible with locally running open-source/-weight LLMs.
   This might make sense when being executed locally only.
 In the Github-CI this might be impossible.